 Whenever I walk into someone’s office I’m faced with the same need to restrain myself.
 From what, you ask?
 From criticizing their choice of computer speakers.
 It’s nearly universal, too.
 All of my friends started off with a sub-par set of computer speakers to begin with, but then compound the problem with poor placement and a lack of attention to just how these systems are designed to function optimally.
-Just about ANY set of computer speakers is going to outplay the speakers on your laptop, so the issue isn’t so much that these speakers are inherently awful—it’s just that I see a lot of mistakes people make when choosing them and certainly when placing them on their desk.
+Just about ANY set of computer speakers is going to outplay the speakers on your laptop or computer, so the issue isn’t so much that these speakers are inherently awful—it’s just that I see a lot of mistakes people make when choosing them and certainly when placing them on their desk.
 This article only gives time and attention to the first issue: buying the best computer speakers for your desk or office.
 I’ll cover the placement and configuration tips in another article.
 Let’s start with some pre-shopping tips in the form of questions you should ask yourself when purchasing computer speakers.

 What Are You Trying to Achieve?

 This question might be better phrased as “What are these speakers being used for?”
 I’ve seen musicians with $99 desktop speakers (including a sub, mind you) who are using them to mixdown tracks and master albums.
 It’s uncanny.
 I don’t care how great the review of that hollow plastic “full-range” speaker was—there’s no place for it in professional use.
-It doesn’t have the capacity to tell you the truth about hat you’re hearing.
+It doesn’t have the capacity to tell you the truth about what you’re hearing.
 It may sound decent, but it’s not going to sound accurate.

 So if you’re just looking for the best system to enjoy music and movies while you work, you’re in a very different place from the worship leader looking to master a drum track for the Sunday service, or the independent filmmaker trying to edit together videos for a project.
 This may seem self-explanatory except that I’ve seen products misused for applications in which they were never attended to be utilized.